-- COVID-19; including clinical definition, symptoms, terminology and approaches to testing e.g., LFD. - Relevant policies and procedures set out in the SOP (Appendix A), including clinical governance and incident reporting requirements. - Non-Pharmaceutical Interventions (NPIs) that reduce the transmission of coronavirus e.g., wearing of face coverings, social distancing and good hand hygiene. - Effective and courteous communication with patients. - Be aware of how and when to refer/signpost patients and when to ask for support. - Healthy lifestyles and services available in Hampshire including stop smoking, weight management and mental health wellbeing.
+- COVID-19; including clinical definition, symptoms, terminology and approaches to testing e.g., LFD. - Non-Pharmaceutical Interventions (NPIs) that reduce the transmission of coronavirus e.g., wearing of face coverings, social distancing and good hand hygiene. - Effective and courteous communication with patients.

+- Be aware of how and when to refer/signpost patients and when to ask for support. - Healthy lifestyles and services available in Isle of Wight including stop smoking, weight management and mental health wellbeing.